undergrad-partner-school

 Non-Need Based

-158 students, including freshmen, got institutional non-need-based financial aid at this institution in 2023.
-Institutional grants or scholarships that are not based on financial need were given to 46 full-time freshman.
-The total amount of non-need-based institutional scholarships/grants was $7,197,218.
-This includes endowment, alumni, other institutional awards, and also external funds awarded by the institution, but doesn't include athletic aid and tuition waivers. $361,331 was the amount that the students at this institution got from external sources (like Kiwanis and National Merit).
+148 students, including freshmen, got institutional non-need-based scholarship or grant aid at this institution in 2025.
+44 full-time freshmen were awarded institutional non-need-based scholarship or grant aid.
+The total dollar amount of federal non-need-based scholarships/grants awarded to the studens at this school was $7,789,535 while the state aid is $1,480.
+The total amount of non-need-based institutional scholarships/grants was $8,243,228.
+This includes endowment, alumni, other institutional awards, and also external funds awarded by the institution, but doesn't include athletic aid and tuition waivers. $454,067 was the amount that the students at this institution got from external sources (like Kiwanis and National Merit).

 Majors